New Paltz is an upstate college town in Ulster County, first settled by French Huguenots in 1678.

 We start our day with Cheddar Cheese & Herb Frittatas with a slab of hand-cut bacon, a Potato Pancake with Sour Cream and Chives, spoon bread with maple syrup, and a serve of English-style scones with whipped cream and strawberry jam.
 The food is tasty and it offers a quaint, cozy haven from the rain outside.

 Shopping and Exploring

 Main Street is a treasure trove of shopping finds – particularly if you like the old, the ethereal, or unusual.
 For fashion finds, check out Rock Candy Vintage.
 Quirky toys, gifts, and kitchenware can be found at Cocoon.
 Skate culture is well covered at Likwid and Sacred Shred and if you’re on the hunt for vinyl, Rhino Records and Jack’s Rhythms are both worth a look.
 We also found a few interesting bookstores (Barner Books and Inquiring Minds) on Church Street.[foogallery id=”5534″]

 Water Street Market

-Heading down towards Wallkill River, a modern complex of shops are clustered along a narrow pathway.
+Heading down towards Wallkill River, a modern complex of shops is clustered along a narrow pathway.
 The Water Street Market is a blend of different retailers and eateries.
-Grab a dog from Kosiner Brother’s Organic Hot Dog cart and immerse yourself in old world treasures at Antiques on Main.
+Grab a dog from Kosiner Brother’s Organic Hot Dog cart and immerse yourself in old-world treasures at Antiques on Main.